Kris1825/LE-NET-DEEP-NETWORK---TRAFFIC-SIGN-CLASSIFICATION/README.md

-# teach autonomous vehicles how to recognize and respond to signs accurately.
+# Teach autonomous vehicles how to recognize and respond to signs accurately.

 # Training vs. validation accuracy over epochs